 This curry is great for meal prep.
 Simply make the recipe, cover it, and store it in the fridge for 4 days.
 Reheat it in the microwave or over the stovetop when you’re ready to enjoy it.

 Refrigerate the curry for a few hours first.
 Once it’s cold, transfer it to a freezer-safe dish or bag and seal it.
 It is good in the freezer for 2 months.
-Reheat it in the microwave or stovetop until heated through.
+Reheat it in the microwave or on the stovetop until heated through.
 You may need to stir in additional water or vegetable stock to rehydrate the dish.

 Sweet Potato and Mushroom Curry